 The Minnesota Public Utilities Commission (Commission) hereby issues this site permit to Northern States Power Company (Permittee) pursuant to Minnesota Statutes Chapter 216F and Minnesota Rules Chapter 7854.
-This permit authorizes the Permittee to construct and operate the Mower County Wind Farm, a 98.9 megawatt (MW) nameplate capacity Large Wind Energy Conversion System (LWECS) and associated facilities in Mower County.
+This permit authorizes the Permittee to construct and operate the Grand Meadow Wind Farm, an up to 108 megawatt (MW) nameplate capacity Large Wind Energy Conversion System (LWECS) and associated facilities in Mower County.
 The LWECS and associated facilities shall be built within the site identified in this permit and as identified in the attached site maps, hereby incorporated into this document.